Countries a Convicted Felon can Visit with a U.S. passport

 Some countries that require a U.S. citizen to have a visa for entry may want you to get it before traveling or upon arrival.
 During the visa application, these countries will ask about your criminal history and may not issue a visa depending on the crime.
 Such countries are

 With a felony conviction, you may be denied entry.
 Other nations that require a pre-entry visa are Brazil and India.
 The good news about Brazil and India, their visa application does not ask about a criminal record.
 So, a convicted felon can travel to any of these nations without fear of denying entry.

 Where to Apply for a Visa?

-Most countries have an embassy in the U.S. For that reason; many require you apply for one at the embassy in the state you reside.
+Most countries have an embassy in the U.S. For that reason; many require you to apply for one at the embassy in the state you reside in.
 Others prefer you use online.
 An electronic visa called ETA (Electronic Travel Authority) is required to travel to Australia or India.
 Some visas are valid for 90 days while others can be for up ten years.
 You may need a visa valid for one entry while others like China and Brazil visas are good for multiple uses in a ten-year span.

 Some countries have complicated visa processes.
 The best advice is to seek visa services to prevent any delays; especially, if a visa is required in advance or even if you can get one at a port of entry.
 Getting one when you arrive can take time away from your trip.
 Also as a felon, you do not want to be denied entry after making your trip.